eljs/el.js/README.md

 # Best Practices

-## Use Hollow Containers and Minimal Components
+## Use Containers and Components

-A *hollow container* is a custom tag whose content can be overwritten entirely(only contains content in one or more <yield/> tags).
-Instead of building tightly coupled widgets, decompose the widget into a containers and minimal components to maximize reuseability.
-The hollow container should supply helper functions and event listeners for use inside of the template while minimal components should encapsulate the smallest pieces of functionality that makes sense.
+A *container* is a custom tag whose content can be overwritten entirely (only contains content in one or more <yield/> tags).
+A *component* is a minimal piece of well defined functionality such as an input, select, or a GoogleMaps embed.

+Instead of building widgets in a tightly coupled, decompose the widget into a containers and components to maximize reuseability.
+The container should supply helper methods and event listeners for use inside of the template while minimal components should encapsulate the smallest pieces of functionality that makes sense.
+Structure the html however you want.
+Release both your completed widget and containers and components to your users so they can customize the widget for their varios requirements.

 By abstracting your ui elements like this, it is much easier for someone else to reuse and customize your code.
 See [shop.js](https://github.com/hanzo-io/shop.js) for an implementation.